meonkeys/shb/pelican/website/content/pages/buy.md

 ### Paperback

-The excellent, size A6, US Trade paperback full-color print with durable matte cover.
+The excellent, 6" x 9" (US Trade) paperback full-color print with durable matte cover.
 160 pages of delicious paper and ink (warning: do not eat).
 Perfect for your offline reading pleasure.